analythium/openfaas-rstats-templates/README.md

 ## Details

-The `install.R` installs dependencies as specified in `requirements.txt`, one dependency per line, separator is new line.
+The `install.R` installs dependencies as specified in `PACKAGES`, one dependency per line, separator is new line.
 [CRAN](https://cran.r-project.org/) packages can be specified by their `name`s, or as `name@version`.
 Remotes can be defined according to specs in the [{remotes}](https://cran.r-project.org/web/packages/remotes/vignettes/dependencies.html) package.